What size trowel for 4×4 tile?

 For floor tiles, the equation changes a bit far from the v-notch trowels.

-So, in this case, you should use U-notched or square-notched trowels.
+In this case, you should use U-notched or square-notched trowels.

-Actually, their course of action begins with floor trowels measuring at least 4 inches.
+Their course of action begins with floor trowels measuring at least 4 inches.

 Final Words:

-So, what size trowel for 4×4 tile you need is much less a subjective consideration than it is an objective consideration.
+So, what size trowel for a 4×4 tile you need is much less a subjective consideration than it is an objective consideration.

-The deal is: for a perfect installation, you should know what size trowel you need.
+The deal is for a perfect installation, you should know what size trowel you need.

 But the crucial factor here is to consider the connected factors, such as trowel shape, mortar amount, design, etc.